HomeSite Map

 Recording History

-It had been over a month since The Beatles set foot into a recording studio, May 10th of 1965 being their last session, which produced “Dizzy Miss Lizzy” and “Bad Boy” specifically for Capitol Records to include on their “Beatles VI” album.
+It had been over a month since The Beatles set foot into a recording studio, May 10th of 1965 being their last session, which produced the songs “Dizzy Miss Lizzy” and “Bad Boy” specifically for Capitol Records to include on their “Beatles VI” album.
 After a rest period from most Beatles-related projects, they were ushered back into EMI Studio Two on June 14th of that year with the sole intention of recording the remainder of the soon-to-be-released “Help!” soundtrack album.

 The first of two sessions on this day ran from 2:30 to 5:30 pm and resulted in two excellent Paul McCartney songs being recorded, the first being “I’ve Just Seen A Face.”
 The all-acoustic line up for this song included George on a Framus "Hootenanny" 12-string guitar ringing out the bass notes, John on 6-string rhythm guitar, Paul doing the jangly lead part in the introduction on 6-string guitar as well as lead vocals, and Ringo on brushed snare drum.
 After six takes, the rhythm track was complete.